Vörðr: Warden trees

-A very old tree (often a linden, ash or elm) growing on the farm lot could be dubbed a "warden tree" (vårdträd), or (tuntre) and was believed to defend it from bad luck.
+A very old tree (often a linden, ash or elm) growing on the farm lot could be dubbed a "warden tree" (værnetræ),(vårdträd), or (tuntre) and was believed to defend it from bad luck.
 Breaking a leaf or twig from the warden tree was considered a serious offence.
 The respect for the tree was so great that the family housing it could adopt a surname related to it, such as Linnæus, Lindelius and Almén.
 It was often believed that the wights (Swedish vättar) of the yard lived under the roots of the warden tree, and to them, one sacrificed treats to be freed from disease or bad luck.

 The Guardian trees were said to have been taken from sacred groves as saplings by pre Christian Germanic peoples, though today can be planted from anywhere.